LovelyBloom/mohsentux/README.md

 - 👋 Hi, I’m @mohsentux
 - 👀 I’m interested in Desktop, Mobile and Web Programming
-- 🌱 I’m currently learning Web and Desktop Programming
+- 🌱 I’m currently learning Web and Networking
-- 💞️ I’m looking to collaborate on Linux
+- 💞️ I’m looking to collaborate on Linux and variety of FOSS
-- 📫 mohsentux@live.com
+- 📫 lovelybloom@vivaldi.net

 <!---
 mohsentux/mohsentux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.